Alleged Pakistani support for Osama bin Laden: Impact on US–Pakistan relations

-The United States suspended about a third of its $2.7 billion annual defense aid to Pakistan.
+In 2011, the United States suspended about a third of its $2.7 billion annual defense aid to Pakistan.

 In November 2018, U.S. President Donald Trump stated Pakistan helped Osama hide in the country, accusing Pakistan of not doing "a damn thing for us" and defending his administration's decision to withhold hundreds of millions of dollars in military aid to Islamabad.
 In an interview with Fox News aired on November 18, Trump accused Pakistan of helping to hide Osama bin Laden.
 He stated, "But living in Pakistan right next to the military academy, everybody in Pakistan knew he was there".

 Documents recovered from bin Laden's compound

-During the raid on the compound, US navy SEALs were able to recover some 470,000 computer files from a trove of ten hard drives, five computers and around one hundred thumb drives and disks.
+During the raid on the compound, US Navy SEALs were able to recover some 470,000 computer files from a trove of ten hard drives, five computers and around one hundred thumb drives and disks.
 The documents recovered from the compound contained nothing to support the idea that bin Laden was protected by Pakistani officials or that he was in communication with them.
 Instead, the documents contained criticism of Pakistani military and future plans for attacks against Pakistani military targets.
-Steve Coll confirms that as of 2019 no direct evidence showing Pakistani knowledge of bin Laden's presence in Abbottabad has been found, and that captured documents from the Abbottabad compound suggest bin Laden was wary of contact with Pakistani intelligence and police, especially in light of Pakistan's role in the arrest of Khalid Sheikh Mohammed.
+Steve Coll confirmed that as of 2019 no direct evidence showing Pakistani knowledge of bin Laden's presence in Abbottabad had been found, and that captured documents from the Abbottabad compound suggest bin Laden was wary of contact with Pakistani intelligence and police, especially in light of Pakistan's role in the arrest of Khalid Sheikh Mohammed.